rayarka/EG3301R_Data_and_Programs/OpenWeather/README.md

 In order to run this program, you will need an OpenWeather API key.
 If you do not have one or have not been supplied one, please register for it [here](https://home.openweathermap.org/api_keys "OpenWeather API Key").

-Following that, input your API key under the ''APIKey' parameter on line 10.
+Following that, input your API key under the ''APIKey' parameter on line 10.<br>
+<i>If you were provided with an API key by me, it has now been deactivated.
+Please contact me if you need another one or feel free to sign up for one yourself</i>

 Then you can run `python .\OpenWeatherAPI.py ` or `python .\OpenWeather\OpenWeatherAPI.py` depending on your set up.